linroger/FinanceCompendium/VII. Corporate Finance/Strategy and Events/Harvard-business-school-case-book.md

 - Which vehicles will you use to influence the decision making process?

-○ Pull strategy: (direct at end user) use of advertising, direct mail, telemarketing, word of mouth, consumer promotions
+- Pull strategy: (direct at end user) use of advertising, direct mail, telemarketing, word of mouth, consumer promotions
-$\bigcirc$  Push strategy: use of trade promotions, sales aids and/or sales training programs
+- Push strategy: use of trade promotions, sales aids and/or sales training programs

 How much money is being allocated to marketing?